-Where children and young people also have SEND, their provision should be planned and delivered in a co-ordinated way using the DAF paperwork.
+Where children and young people also have SEND, their provision should be planned and delivered in a co-ordinated way using the Early Help assessment tool.
 For those pupils with an Education, Health and Care (EHC) plan this will be used as it brings together health and social care needs, as well as their special educational provision.